nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 The environment variables ``POSTGRES_DBNAME``, ``POSTGRES_HOST``, ``POSTGRES_PORT``,
-``POSTGRES_USER``, and ``POSTGRES_PASSWORD`` are required to set the name of a database, the database server's host name and port number, and the database user name and password.
+``POSTGRES_USER``, and ``POSTGRES_PASSWORD`` (or ``POSTGRES_GET_PASSWORD_TOPIC``) are
+required to set the name of a database, the database server's host name and port number, and the database user name and password.

+As an alternative to setting a fixed password in ``POSTGRES_PASSWORD``, you can set ``POSTGRES_GET_PASSWORD_TOPIC`` to indicate the :ref:`topic <Topics>` of a function that returns passwords.
+This function will be called each time when creating new database connections.
+This variable supports using database services authenticated with Identity Access Management (IAM), sometimes referred to as token-based authentication, for which the password is a token that is changed perhaps every 15 minutes.
+If ``POSTGRES_GET_PASSWORD_TOPIC`` is set, the ``POSTGRES_PASSWORD`` variable is not required and will be ignored.
+The value of this variable should be resolvable using :func:`~eventsourcing.utils.resolve_topic` to a Python function that expects no arguments and returns a Python ``str``.

 The optional environment variable ``POSTGRES_CONNECT_TIMEOUT`` may be used to timeout attempts to create new database connections.
 If set, an integer value is required.